 You can find the URL format in the documentation for the camera/DVR or on the Internet.
 In this case, the RTSP protocol on the camera (video recorder) must be activated, and the port (TCP 554 by default) must be forwarded and accessible from the outside.

 When setting up the check, you need to get the current camera bitrate in order to estimate the minimum threshold value.
 The normal bitrate for each camera is determined empirically, based on several measurements at different times of the day.
+Also you can estimate bitrate using an online cctv storage calculator.
 The threshold is usually the minimum bitrate value, if the camera was transmitting an image.
 We tested the program on several cameras and in all cases the bitrate did not drop below 40-50 kilobytes per second.

 By default, the program measures the bitrate of the video stream for 10 seconds, but this time can be increased (up to a maximum of 60 seconds).
 It should be borne in mind that the scan generates network traffic, so you should not perform it too often.
 It is enough to make a check interval of 10 minutes or more.
 The more camera checks on one monitoring server, the longer you need to take a break between them.

 The bitrate can drop below the threshold value even during normal camera operation.
 For example, if a network failure occurs.
 Therefore, it is advisable to turn on the protection against false alarms in the check parameters and set it to 3 attempts or more with an interval of one minute.